bine ai venit!

 I’m a multilingual poet

 I write poems in limba română, English, español, français, and italiano, the languages I dream, love, and work in.
+My debut translingual book, Descântec For My Split Tongue (2026), is published by Palimpsest Press.
 I am the author of two chapbooks: Misremembered Proverbs (above/ground press, 2023) and Conjugated Light (Glass Buffalo, 2019).
 In 2021, I was shortlisted for the CBC Poetry Prize and I was the 2019 winner of the Canadian Literature Centre poetry contest.
-My recent poems have appeared in Tint Journal, the Globe and Mail, and the Romanian Women Voices in North America series.
+My recent poems have appeared in The Ex-Puritan, Tint Journal, the Globe and Mail, and the Romanian Women Voices in North America series.
 I believe a writer’s work is to create spaces for all of us to thrive.
 Therefore, in 2016, I created The Polyglot magazine.
-In our first twelve issues, we have published 220 poets and artists in over 60 languages!
-I also work for the Griffin Poetry Prize, the world’s largest international prize for a single book of poetry.
+In our first 17 issues, we have published more than 250 writers, translators, and artists working in over 60 languages!
+I also work for the Griffin Poetry Prize, celebrating poetry internationally.

 58610168_10156553574234069_4826829842341167104_o.jpg